 Renting a car in Albuquerque?

-- A good water bottle
+- Water bottle

+- Carabiner clips.
 While hiking, you can use one to secure your water bottle to your crossbody bag, or a jacket to a backpack.
 I use carabiner clips all the time when traveling to attach shoes or jackets to my backpack or carry on.
 They really come in handy!

-Petroglyph National Monument holds a special place in my and my family’s hearts.
+Petroglyph National Monument holds a special place in my and my familyโs hearts.
 We hope that you enjoy the petroglyphs and the mesa on you next trip.

 Are you planning a trip to Petroglyph National Monument?
 Have you visited Petroglyph National Monument?
 If so, what trail was your favorite?
 Let us know in the comments below.

 Do you have questions about family travel or traveling with teens?
 Feel free to reach out!
-We are happy to chat and share our experiences!
-We look forward to connecting with you.
+We are happy to chat and share our experiences and look forward to connecting with you.

 If you enjoyed reading this post, you may also like: